bhontz/Sage/README.md

 **Version History**

-Summary of functionality through 2020-03-11
+Summary of functionality through 2020-03-12

+    + beginnings of a study scheduler

-..+ incorporated graphics provided to date
+    + incorporated graphics provided to date

-..+ working Quote of Day (from API) and user provided Goal of Day
+    + working Quote of Day (from API) and user provided Goal of Day

-..+ To-Do list functional and using Core Data database
+    + To-Do list functional and using Core Data database

 > Written with [StackEdit](https://stackedit.io/).